-- Criterion 1. the project will profitably lead to internationally competitive, higher valued forest products. - Criterion 2. the project will draw upon and involve existing knowledge and expertise within the Australian forest industries, including through collaboration with value-chain partners. - Criterion 3. you have the resources and capability to carry the project through to finality. - Criterion 4. you are able to demonstrate that your project meets your business's / organisation's strategic goals. - Criterion 5. your project will be unlikely to proceed in a reasonable manner and time frame without the funding.
+- Criterion 1.
+The project will profitably lead to internationally competitive, higher valued forest products. - Criterion 2.
+The project will draw upon and involve existing knowledge and expertise within the Australian forest and wood products industry, including through collaboration with value chain partners. - Criterion 3.
+You have the resources and capability to carry the project through to finality. - Criterion 4.
+You are able to demonstrate that your project meets your business's or organisation's strategic goals. - Criterion 5.
+The project will be unlikely to proceed in a reasonable manner and time frame without the funding. - Criterion 6.
+The project will result in increased employment in the sector, or will help your business/organisation maintain workforce numbers.

-In assessing a prospective project, the independent advisory committee will also aim to achieve a level of diversity in the projects funded, subject to the overall competitiveness of the projects.
+In assessing a prospective project, the advisory committee will also aim to achieve a level of diversity in the projects funded, subject to the overall competitiveness of the projects.

-The advisory committee will endeavour to finalise the initial assessment within three weeks of the first stage closing on Friday 6 February.
-Shortlisted applicants will be asked to submit a full proposal by Friday 27 February 2009, including a detailed business plan with an investment analysis of the proposal and the source and amount of financial contributions the business will make towards it.
-For existing businesses, the business plan should also include detailed financial records of the business over the past three years and the nature and level of investment in the business over the past five years.
+The advisory committee will endeavour to finalise its assessment within three to four weeks of the round closing on Thursday 17 September 2009.
+Applicants may be asked to provide additional information, such as a detailed business plan with an investment analysis of the proposal and the source and amount of financial contributions the business/organisation will make towards it.
+For existing businesses and organisations, the business plan should also include detailed financial records of the business/organisation over the previous three years and the nature and level of investment in the business over the previous five years.

-The advisory committee will make recommendations to the Australian Government Minister for Agriculture, Fisheries and Forestry, and relevant state/territory Ministers on whether or not applications should be approved, whether any conditions should be attached to the offer of assistance and the timing of any assistance.
+The advisory committee will make recommendations to the Australian Government Minister for Agriculture, Fisheries and Forestry, and relevant state/territory Ministers, on applications it considers should be approved, whether any conditions should be attached to the offer of assistance and the timing of any assistance.